chat-sdk/chat-sdk-android/README.md

 ### Architecture

 The project has been completely refactored to make it's architecture fully modular.
 The project has been split into 3 main modules: core, ui and firebase network adapter.
-The architecure is now almost identical to the iOS version of the project.
+The architecture is now almost identical to the iOS version of the project.

 ### Technology Stack